 The largest overall increases in obesity were found in survivors of colorectal cancer and breast cancer survivors having the second highest rates of obesity.
 Overall increases were particularly high in African-Americans who were survivors of colorectal, breast, and prostate cancer.

 In women with colorectal cancer, young African-American women survivors of colorectal cancer who had been diagnosed in the last two to nine years had the highest rates of obesity.

 In men with colorectal cancer, older African-American men who had survived colorectal cancer having been diagnosed 10 or more years before had the highest rates of obesity.

 When it comes to breast cancer, obesity rates were highest for young, white women who had been diagnosed within the year.

 In prostate cancer, the incidents of obesity were highest in young, white men who had been diagnosed in the previous two to nine years.

-The study suggest that there is great difficulty for survivors of cancer when it comes to weight gain to the point where intercession must be made for the benefit of the patient and excessive weight addressed with diet, exercise, and other more invasive methods.
+The study suggests that there is a great difficulty for survivors of cancer when it comes to weight gain to the point where intercession must be made for the benefit of the patient and excessive weight addressed with diet, exercise, and other more invasive methods.